Harangi Dam

 The Harangi Dam is located near Hudgur village, Kushalnagar taluk in Kodagu district in the Indian state of Karnataka.
 The masonry dam is built across the river Harangi, a tributary of the Kaveri.
 The dam is located about 9 km from the heart of Kushalnagar town.

 History

-Harangi hydroelectric project was set up by Energy Development Company Limited (EDCL) on the Left bank of Harangi Dam, parallel to left bank irrigation canal.
+The Harangi Hydroelectric Project was set up by Energy Development Company Limited (EDCL) on the Left bank of Harangi Dam, parallel to left bank irrigation canal.
 The 9 megawatt (2×4.5 MW) project was started in April 1997, and was fully into commercial operation by July 1999.
 It falls under the "Small" category of hydropower projects (3-25 MW).

 The estimated project cost was Rs.
 11.06 crores (Rs.
 110.6 million) and the actual cost escalated to Rs.
 58.00 crores (Rs.
 580.0 million).
 The reservoir covers an area of 20.03 sqkm.

 Phase-II of the project is to install a 6 megawatt unit, currently under planning.